-Environmental and natural resource issues increasingly require legal and regulatory knowledge for resolution.
 There is a growing demand for resource managers and scientists who have legal credentials; similarly, attorneys are facing more situations in which knowledge of natural resources and the environmental sciences is critical to the resolution of disputes.
-To satisfy these demands, the Nicholas School and the School of Law have developed a cooperative arrangement to allow pursuit of concurrent Master of Environmental Management and Juris Doctor degrees.
-For students in the concurrent MEM or MF/JD program:
+To satisfy these demands, the Nicholas School and the School of Law have a cooperative arrangement to allow pursuit of concurrent Master of Environmental Management and Juris Doctor degrees.

-Interested students should visit the Law School's joint degree academic advising page to learn more or contact Tia Barnes, Assistant Dean for Academic Affairs, Duke Law, for more information.
-At the Nicholas School, contact Deb Gallagher, Director of Professional Studies; Erika Lovelace, Registrar; or Cindy Peters, Assistant Dean, Student Services for questions about the dual MEM (or MF)/JD concurrent degree program.
+- Interested students should visit the Duke Law's concurrent degree academic advising page to learn more, or contact Tia Barnes, Assistant Dean for Academic Affairs, Duke Law, for more information.
+At the Nicholas School, contact Deb Gallagher, Director of Professional Studies; Erika Lovelace, Registrar; or Cindy Peters, Assistant Dean, Student Services, for questions about the MEM (or MF)/JD concurrent degree program.

 - Learn about the Environmental Law and Policy Clinic

 - Read the Environmental Law Newsletter